isha167/Python-API-Challenge/README.md

 the temprature tends to reduce or get colder as we move towards the poles and is significantlly higher for the cities closer to the equator(0 degree latitude) and nearby latitudes

-2. Through the liner regression of tempratuer in northern hemisphere and southern hemisphere we can seee that the temperature is quite closely correlated to latitude.
+2. Through the linear regression of temprature in northern hemisphere and southern hemisphere we can seee that the temperature is quite closely correlated to latitude.
 The r value for the northere hemisphere being -0.62 indicating the temperature is inversely related to the latitude, and as expected it goes up as we move towards the equator.While it's the opposite with southern hemisphere with r being positve 0.8.